-- 6.8.3.1 This procedure applies to a fire external to a site that threatens that site.

 - 1. Proceed to an area of safety.

 - 2. Report the fire immediately to the SPCC, your Supervisor and the appropriate provincial agencies listed below:

 - 3. Alberta REDACTED

-- Saskatchewan REDACTED
+- 4. Saskatchewan REDACTED

 After reporting the fire or when you learn of a fire in your area: